 Swearing-in ceremonies are organized by KCBA to recognize one of the most important milestones that a new lawyer reaches: having a judicial officer administer the oath of attorney.
 Below are several specific questions and answers about the ceremonies.
 For a general overview, please read the article "Finding the Fountain of Youth Through New Admittees" that first appeared in the May 2019 KCBA Bar Bulletin.
 View photos from past ceremonies from the menu bar on the right side of this page.

-A: Make sure you've completed all the steps outlined by WSBA.
-Once you've completed that process it can take several weeks to receive your bar card.
-Any questions about this process should be directed to WSBA at email@example.com; or (206) 727-8209.
+A: Make sure you've completed all the steps outlined by Washington State Bar Association (WSBA).
+Once you've completed that process it may take several weeks to receive your bar card.
+Any questions about this process should be directed to WSBA at firstname.lastname@example.org; or (206) 727-8209.

 A: Immediately!
 You do not need to wait for your bar card to join KCBA.
 You can join here.

-A: If you join KCBA after April 1, 2019, New Admittee Dues are only $50 for your first year (join now and you’ll be good through June 30, 2020).
-You will also get two free sections ($80 value) and your choice of chapter from the Washington Lawyers Practice Manual ($75 value).
+A: If the state of Washington is the first state bar you have been admitted to, dues are only $50 through June 30, 2022.
+Your dues also include membership into two of KCBA’s sections ($80 value) and your choice of chapter from the Washington Lawyers Practice Manual ($75 value).

 A: Dues are as low as $95 – plus you’re still eligible for the two free sections and the free chapter of the Washington Lawyers Practice Manual.

 A: We want to help you navigate your new career!
-You will automatically be a part of our Young Lawyers Division, which dedicates itself to organizing events geared specifically towards new attorneys.
-This includes free monthly happy hours (perfect for making important connections), free monthly CLEs (learn what you weren’t taught in school), and opportunities to meet local lawyers in a more relaxed setting (Trivia Night, 5K Fun Run, non-law related community volunteer projects).
+You will automatically be a part of our New Lawyers Division, which dedicates itself to organizing events geared specifically towards new attorneys.
+Once COVID-19 pandemic restrictions are lifted, these events include free monthly happy hours (perfect for making important connections), free monthly CLEs (learn what you weren’t taught in school), and opportunities to meet local lawyers in a more relaxed setting (Trivia Night, Virtual Cooking Classes, and non-law related community volunteer projects).